MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/threat-analytics.md

 - **Devices with alerts over time**—shows the number of distinct devices with **Active** and **Resolved** alerts over time.
 The number of resolved alerts indicates how quickly your organization responds to alerts associated with a threat.
 Ideally, the chart should be showing alerts resolved within a few days.

 #### Organizational resilience and exposure
-Each report also includes cards that provide an overview of how resilient your organization can be against a given threat:
+Each report includes cards that provide an overview of how resilient your organization can be against a given threat:
 - **Security configuration status**—shows the number of devices that have applied the recommended security settings that can help mitigate the threat.
 Devices are considered **Secure** if they have applied _all_ the tracked settings.
 - **Vulnerability patching status**—shows the number of devices that have applied security updates or patches that address vulnerabilities exploited by the threat.